Frank Cho

-Frank Cho, born Duk Hyun Cho (born 1971), is a Korean-American comic strip and comic book writer and illustrator, known for his series Liberty Meadows, as well as for books such as Shanna the She-Devil, Mighty Avengers and Hulk for Marvel Comics, and Jungle Girl for Dynamite Entertainment.
-Cho is noted for his figure drawing, precise lines, and depiction of well-endowed women.
+Frank Cho (born Duk Hyun Cho; 1971) is a Korean-American comic strip and comic book writer and illustrator, known for his series Liberty Meadows, as well as for books such as Shanna the She-Devil, Mighty Avengers and Hulk for Marvel Comics, and Jungle Girl for Dynamite Entertainment.
+Cho is noted for his figure drawing, precise lines, and depictions of curvaceous women.

 Early life

 Frank Cho was born near Seoul, South Korea in 1971 to Kyu Hyuk Cho and Bok Hee Cho.
 He has two brothers, Rino and Austin.
 The family moved to the United States when he was six in search of better economic opportunities.
 Cho was raised in Beltsville, Maryland.

 His parents had college degrees, but because they did not speak English well, they took whatever jobs they could to support the family.
 His mother worked in a shoe factory, and his father was a carpenter during the day and a janitor at a Greyhound Bus station at night.
 Because money was scarce, Cho, who describes his latchkey childhood as "rough", was relegated to finding his own extracurricular entertainment.
 When Cho was ten, his older brother, Rino, brought some comic books home, and Cho started copying the art.
 When a friend saw that Cho could reproduce the artwork without tracing it, he urged Cho to illustrate comics for a living.
 Cho refined his abilities without formal training beyond some basic art classes.
 He found inspiration in Depression-era comics such as Prince Valiant and Li'l Abner, and in the work of artists such as Norman Rockwell, N.C.
 Wyeth, Andrew Loomis, Al Williamson and Frank Frazetta.

 After graduating from High Point High School in 1990, he attended Prince George's Community College and was offered a scholarship to the Maryland Institute College of Art in Baltimore, which he declined because he disliked the school's academic focus.
 Cho's parents were not particularly supportive of Cho's interest in art, so he placated them by transferring to the University of Maryland School of Nursing, which he says was his parents' idea.
 Cho graduated with a B.S. in Nursing in 1996.